PhD, Harvard University

 Memory and Cognition, Audition, Music Cognition

-I received my education at Northwestern University, first in music and then in psychology (B.A., 1963) under the guidance of Arnold Jacobs (music) and Donald T. Campbell (psychology).
-My graduate education was in the Center for Cognitive Studies at Harvard, working in child language development under the guidance of Roger Brown and in auditory perception with Donald A. Norman (A.M., 1966; Ph.D., Social Psychology, 1968).
-I taught at UCLA (1966-73) and at California State University, Los Angeles (1973-75) before coming to UT Dallas in 1975.
-My principal area of interest is the perception and cognition of music, the subject of my book (with Dane Harwood) Music Cognition (1986).
-I am an associate editor of the journal Music Perception, and a Fellow of the Acoustical Society of America.
+Dr. Dowling received his education at Northwestern University, first in music and then in psychology (BA, 1963) under the guidance of Arnold Jacobs (music) and Donald T. Campbell (psychology).
+His graduate education was in the Center for Cognitive Studies at Harvard, working in child language development under the guidance of Roger Brown and in auditory perception with Donald A. Norman (A.M., 1966; PhD, Social Psychology, 1968).
+He taught at UCLA (1966-73) and at California State University, Los Angeles (1973-75) before coming to UT Dallas in 1975.
+His principal area of interest is the perception and cognition of music, the subject of his book (with Dane Harwood) Music Cognition (1986).
+He is an associate editor of the journal Music Perception, and a Fellow of the Acoustical Society of America.

-I work primarily on music cognition and its development.
-Currently the main series of experiments focuses on the improvement of discrimination between repetitions of musical phrases and highly similar transformations of those phrases over time periods of 1 minute or so after the phrase was initially heard.
+Dr. Dowling works primarily on music cognition and its development.
+Currently, the main series of experiments focuses on the improvement of discrimination between repetitions of musical phrases and highly similar transformations of those phrases over time periods of 1 minute or so after the phrase was initially heard.
 This improvement occurs while the listener continues listening to the piece of music.
-Recently we have replicated this result with poetry (in contrast to prose, for which memory declines over the 1-minute delay).
+Recently they have replicated this result with poetry (in contrast to prose, for which memory declines over the 1-minute delay).